-I wanted to pass along some things I've learned over the last decade of scribing worship through painting and sketching in a live, public setting.
+June 22, 2018: I wanted to pass along some things I've learned over the last decade of scribing worship through painting and sketching in a public setting.

-I've painted in a wide variety of venues.
-My husband and I were on the core team at a large worship center for many years, and I was the in-house artist for events and conferences that were held there.
-I was really blessed and thankful that I got to minister with the center's fantastic team, and alongside some incredible speakers, bands, and worship teams.
-I had a lot of amenities and artist comforts in that season that I'll never take for granted.
-God gave me the opportunity to create my own space there, so the center became a small extension of my home studio.
-I could leave my gear set up in a safe and secure environment, and I had access to pretty much everything that I needed.
-But on the flip side of that ideal situation, I also did, and still do, a lot of worship scribing at smaller venues that have deep limitations, in addition to plein air painting that can often be particularly challenging because of the weather, location, or iffy surroundings.
-Once, I even had to put my brushes down and pack up and leave in the middle of a conference when the event took a dire, spiritually unwell direction.
-Leaving that event was a really difficult, yet necessary decision, and I hope that situation isn't something you'll ever face.
+I've painted in a variety of venues.
+My husband and I served at a large worship center for many years, and I was the in-house artist for events and conferences that were held there.
+I was really blessed and thankful that I got to minister not only with the center's fantastic team, but alongside a diverse community of anointed speakers, bands, and ministries.
+I had many amenities and artist comforts in that season that I'll never take for granted.
+God gave me the opportunity to create my own space, so the center became a small extension of my home studio.
+I could leave my gear set up in a safe and secure environment, and I had access to what I needed.
+But on the flip side of that ideal situation, I also did, and still do, a lot of worship scribing at other venues that have limitations, in addition to plein air painting that can often be particularly challenging because of the weather, location, or iffy surroundings.
+During one conference, I had to put my brushes down and pack up and leave in the middle of the event when things went in a spiritually unwell direction.
+It was a difficult but necessary decision, and I hope that situation isn't something you'll ever face.

 I never had anyone show me the ropes in the worship arts when I started out, so everything below is what I've had to navigate on my own.
 It would have been a lot easier if someone had taken me under their wing, imparted wisdom, and given me the encouragement that I needed.
 But since this wasn't the case, it's even more of a reason that I'd like to be able to sow this insight in the hope that these pointers will help you as you pursue your own artful worship journey.